Solcast/solcast-api-python-sdk/docs/index.md

 ## Usage
 !!! warning

-    To access Solcast data you will need an API key.
+    To access Solcast data you will need a [commercial API key](https://toolkit.solcast.com.au/register).
 If you have the API key already, you can use it with this library either as an environment variable called SOLCAST_API_KEY, or you can pass it as an argument `api_key` when you call one of the library's methods.